What is a Merely Descriptive Trademark?

 Need to win a merely descriptive trademark argument?
 Call US patent and trademark attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to explore how we can help you get your trademark registered.

 It is not easy to prevail over a mere descriptiveness rejection.
 You have one shot, practically speaking.
 Your first Office Action response must include your best arguments.
-Don’t make the mistake of going cheap in your first Office Action response with the plan of possibly investing more in responding to a final Office Action.
+Don’t make the mistake of going cheap in your first Office Action response, thinking that you can always follow up with a further response to another refusal.

-Statistics show that about 80% to 90% of merely descriptive refusals are affirmed on appeal.
-This means that you have only a 10-20% shot of overturning a merely descriptive rejection on appeal.
+Statistics show that about roughly 90% of merely descriptive refusals are affirmed on appeal.
+This means that you have only a 10% shot of overturning a merely descriptive rejection on appeal.

 If your first Office Action response fails to persuade the examining attorney to withdraw the refusal, you will receive a Final Office Action.
 Here are your options in responding to a Final Office Action: